lossless-group/lossless-cookbook/README.md

 # Lossless Cookbook

-A comprehensive guide and documentation for the Lossless development workflow, tools, and best practices.
+A comprehensive guide to Lossless concepts, methodologies, and practices written for a general audience.

 ## Overview

-This cookbook serves as a central repository for:
-- Development workflows and patterns
+The Lossless Cookbook is an ebook that serves as an accessible introduction to:
-- Tool configurations and setups
+- Core concepts and methodologies
-- Best practices and standards
+- Best practices and patterns
+- Real-world examples and case studies
-- Common solutions and recipes
+- Practical applications and solutions

+## About This Project

+This cookbook is distinct from our developer documentation (found in the `docs` directory).
+While our documentation focuses on technical details for developers, this cookbook is written for a broader audience interested in understanding and applying Lossless principles.

+## Built with mdBook

+This ebook is generated using [mdBook](https://github.com/rust-lang/mdBook), an open-source tool created by the Rust team.
+The mdBook source code is included in our monorepo as a git submodule (in the `mdbook` directory) but we are not the authors - all credit for mdBook goes to the Rust team and its contributors.

 ## Structure